ingo/ingo.github.io/_recipes/classic_british_fish_and_chips.md

 ---
 author: The Spruce
 category: Entrees
-description: "Classic fish and chips are a British institution and a national dish\
-  \ that everyone can't help but love.
-You can buy them from one of the thousands\
+description: Classic fish and chips are a British institution and a national dish that everyone can't help but love.
-  \ of fish and chip shops all over the country, including the world-famous Harry\
-  \ Ramsden's\u2014or you can make them at home.
-Fish and chips hold an iconic status\
-  \ in British culture as a beloved national dish.
-The combination of crispy battered\
-  \ fish with hot chips cooked to perfection is hard for anyone to resist.
-While you\
-  \ can enjoy outstanding fish and chips from one of thousands of shops across the\
-  \ UK, this recipe teaches you how to recreate the magic at home.
-Frying the fish\
-  \ and chips from scratch results in a flavorful version of this classic."
 difficulty: medium
 favorite: "\u2713"
 image: classic_british_fish_and_chips.jpg